 Chevron employees from Bogotá and Riohacha joined efforts in 2016 to fund an emergency nutrition assistance program for indigenous Wayúu community members facing deficiencies in the northern Colombian province of La Guajira, near the company’s operations.
 Some employees donated the equivalent of one day’s salary.
 The employees’ efforts raised nearly $20,000, to which Chevron added $17,000 from its local social investment budget, enough to secure nearly 10 tons of emergency food aid.

 Enabling water access

 Intense summers and severe water shortages in La Guajira make access to water challenging.
 In 2005, Chevron began developing projects to expand access to water sources in remote and isolated Wayúu communities.
-To date, the company has installed and is maintaining 11 water wells near our natural gas production facilities for the benefit of community members living nearby.
+To date, the company has installed 11 water wells near our natural gas production facilities for the benefit of community members living nearby.

 record of achievement

 Chevron’s partnership with the Colombian people has deep roots.